PHX2600/GitS-2013/README.md

 ## Add Your SSH Key to GitHub

-  1. Copy your SSH key to your clipboard but running
+  1. Copy your SSH key to your clipboard by running:

     $ clip < ~/.ssh/id_rsa.pub